arjunsutharr/stopwatch/README.md

 ### Additional Note

-The stopwatch has a precision of 10 milliseconds.
+The Stopwatch has a precision of 10 milliseconds.
 The lap list can be cleared by clicking the "Reset" button.
 The website is optimized for modern browsers.